plaray51/QuickFixRss/README.md

 # QuickFixRSS

-This is a simple website built using Firebase, HTML, and CSS.
+This is a simple website built using HTML, and CSS.
 It was created for a client on a tight budget in just a few hours.

 ## Project Overview